Willy Adames Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 15th-ranked team ERA across all MLB pitching staffs (4.15).
+- The Cubs have the 14th-ranked team ERA across all MLB pitching staffs (4.14).

-- Cubs pitchers combine to surrender the sixth-fewest home runs in baseball (176 total, 1.1 per game).
+- Cubs pitchers combine to surrender 176 home runs (1.1 per game), the fifth-fewest in baseball.

+- Wicks makes the start for the Cubs, his seventh of the season.
+He is 4-1 with a 3.00 ERA and 23 strikeouts through 33 2/3 innings pitched.

-- His most recent appearance came on Thursday, Sept.
-21 against the Pittsburgh Pirates, when the righty tossed six innings, surrendering one earned run while giving up seven hits.
+- In his most recent outing on Sunday against the Colorado Rockies, the left-hander threw six innings, giving up three earned runs while surrendering four hits.

+- In six games this season, the 24-year-old has a 3.00 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .225 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.